rmscode/binary-garden/docs/hardware/raspberrypi.md

 ### Raspberry Pi 5 and 4K

-As of writing this (4/23/24), I ran into issues trying to get a Pi 5 to display 4K.
+As of writing this (4/23/24), I ran into issues trying to get a Pi 5 to display 4K (adding `enable_hdmi_4kp60=1` to /boot/config.txt).
 The `/var/log/Xorg.0.log` log file spit out this error when attempting to launch Chromium:

 ```
 [    13.217] (EE) Fatal server error: